MicrosoftDocs/visualstudio-docs/docs/ide/step-2-create-a-random-addition-problem.md

      [!code-csharp[VbExpressTutorial3Step2#2](../ide/codesnippet/CSharp/step-2-create-a-random-addition-problem_2.cs)]
      [!code-vb[VbExpressTutorial3Step2#2](../ide/codesnippet/VisualBasic/step-2-create-a-random-addition-problem_2.vb)]

-5. Add a method that's named `StartTheQuiz()` and that uses the Random object's `Next()` method to show the random numbers in the labels. `StartTheQuiz()` will eventually fill in all of the problems and then start the timer, so add a comment.
+5. Add a method that's named `StartTheQuiz()` and that uses the Random object's <xref:System.Random.Next> method to show the random numbers in the labels. `StartTheQuiz()` will eventually fill in all of the problems and then start the timer, so add a comment.
 The function should look like the following.

      [!code-csharp[VbExpressTutorial3Step2#3](../ide/codesnippet/CSharp/step-2-create-a-random-addition-problem_3.cs)]
      [!code-vb[VbExpressTutorial3Step2#3](../ide/codesnippet/VisualBasic/step-2-create-a-random-addition-problem_3.vb)]